icssc/AntAlmanac/README.md

 ## Pre-requisites

-1. Install `Node.js` (version 22 or higher).
+1. Install `Node.js`.
 This allows you to run JavaScript on your computer (outside of a browser).
+The required version is pinned in the repo's `.nvmrc`, so a version manager can read it automatically (`nvm use` / `fnm use`).
    This is best done with a version manager that allows you to easily switch between Node.js versions based on the requirements of different projects.
    Try using any of the following.